openlibraryenvironment/platform-rs/INSTALL.md

         "key": "[section_name].[key_name].feature_flag"
    }
 ```
 To hide, ensure value is set to “false” as a string not boolean.
-To unhide, simply change value to "true" as a string.
+To unhide, simply change value to "true" as a string and make a `PUT` request to `{{okapi_url}}/rs/settings/appSettings/{{id}}` to update it.
 For example, to hide Settings > Resource Sharing > Request > Default institutional patron ID
 ```
    {
         "vocab": "featureFlag",